GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 It comes at a little maintenance cost, as you sometimes need to move files when re-factoring the code.

-If a `Character` scene uses two sprites and two different scripts, the scene file, the sprites and description all be in the one directory named `Character`.
+If a `Character` scene uses two sprites and two different scripts, the scene file, the sprites and description should all be in one directory named `Character`.
 You would also want to include sounds and other resources that are exclusive to the character in the same directory.

 For files that are shared across multiple scenes throughout the project, like the UI theme resource, reusable sprites, sounds, shaders, or even scripts and scenes, we place them in a directory named `Common`.

-In the `Common` directory, we follow the same principles as the above, trying to group related files together.
+In the `Common` directory, we follow the same principles as stated above, trying to group related files together.

 ![](images/common-directory-content.png)